-Newspapers, Magazines, Journals, Books, and Web ResourcesIt is important to think critically about possible sources of information for a paper or project.
+Newspapers, Magazines, Journals, and BooksIt is important to think critically about possible sources of information for a paper or project.
 Who has written the item?
 Why?
 What would be credible to a professor or colleague?

 |Coverage:||Any subject of interest; newsworthy events; local coverage|